soodaayush/coindeno/README.md

 ## Lessons Learned

-- The ins and outs of React Native — from navigation to state management
+- The ins and outs of React Native, from navigation to state management
 - How to define and deliver a Minimum Viable Product (MVP)
 - The not-so-glamorous but essential process of submitting to the App Store and Google Play (spoiler: it’s harder than it looks!)